T-King-00/aws-bootcamp-cruddur-2023/journal/week1.md

 Docker compose helps us in bootstrapping containers at same time .

--learned about envirnoment variables and their use cases as -- Execution mode (e.g., production, development, staging, etc.)
+-learned about envirnoment variables and their use cases as -Execution mode (e.g., production, development, staging, etc.)
--- Domain names
+  - Domain names
--- API URL/URI’s
+  - API URL/URI’s
--- Public and private authentication keys (only secure in server applications) -- Service account names
+  - Public and private authentication keys (only secure in server applications)
+  - Service account names

 # Homework